opsim/opsim/README.md

 The following is a basic outline for compiling and installing OpSim...

   - To build you'll first need to setup a build environment.
 The procedure for this can vary depending on your OS so I'll only cover the high points...
-  - You'll need the latest version of the Free Pascal Compiler (FPC 3.0.2)
+  - You'll need the latest stable version of the [Free Pascal Compiler](https://freepascal.org/)
+  - OpSim uses [pmake](https://github.com/daar/pmake) to build the sources
   - Once you have a working build environment you can setup the build by running `pmake ..` for an out of source build
   - You can now build OpSim by issuing `./make`
   - To install OpSim, including all platform dependent libraries, scripts and other supporting files issue a `./make install`